tritonJS826/masters-way/mw-general-bff/apiAutogenerated/general/docs/MwserverInternalSchemasCreatePlanJobTagPayload.md

 ## Methods

-### NewMwserverInternalSchemasCreatePlanJobTagPayload
+### NewMwServerInternalSchemasCreatePlanJobTagPayload

-`func NewMwserverInternalSchemasCreatePlanJobTagPayload(jobTagUuid string, planUuid string, ) *MwserverInternalSchemasCreatePlanJobTagPayload`
+`func NewMwServerInternalSchemasCreatePlanJobTagPayload(jobTagUuid string, planUuid string, ) *MwServerInternalSchemasCreatePlanJobTagPayload`

-NewMwserverInternalSchemasCreatePlanJobTagPayload instantiates a new MwserverInternalSchemasCreatePlanJobTagPayload object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewMwServerInternalSchemasCreatePlanJobTagPayload instantiates a new MwServerInternalSchemasCreatePlanJobTagPayload object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewMwserverInternalSchemasCreatePlanJobTagPayloadWithDefaults
+### NewMwServerInternalSchemasCreatePlanJobTagPayloadWithDefaults

-`func NewMwserverInternalSchemasCreatePlanJobTagPayloadWithDefaults() *MwserverInternalSchemasCreatePlanJobTagPayload`
+`func NewMwServerInternalSchemasCreatePlanJobTagPayloadWithDefaults() *MwServerInternalSchemasCreatePlanJobTagPayload`

-NewMwserverInternalSchemasCreatePlanJobTagPayloadWithDefaults instantiates a new MwserverInternalSchemasCreatePlanJobTagPayload object
+NewMwServerInternalSchemasCreatePlanJobTagPayloadWithDefaults instantiates a new MwServerInternalSchemasCreatePlanJobTagPayload object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetJobTagUuid

-`func (o *MwserverInternalSchemasCreatePlanJobTagPayload) GetJobTagUuid() string`
+`func (o *MwServerInternalSchemasCreatePlanJobTagPayload) GetJobTagUuid() string`

 GetJobTagUuid returns the JobTagUuid field if non-nil, zero value otherwise.

 ### GetJobTagUuidOk

-`func (o *MwserverInternalSchemasCreatePlanJobTagPayload) GetJobTagUuidOk() (*string, bool)`
+`func (o *MwServerInternalSchemasCreatePlanJobTagPayload) GetJobTagUuidOk() (*string, bool)`

 GetJobTagUuidOk returns a tuple with the JobTagUuid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetJobTagUuid

-`func (o *MwserverInternalSchemasCreatePlanJobTagPayload) SetJobTagUuid(v string)`
+`func (o *MwServerInternalSchemasCreatePlanJobTagPayload) SetJobTagUuid(v string)`

 SetJobTagUuid sets JobTagUuid field to given value.

 ### GetPlanUuid

-`func (o *MwserverInternalSchemasCreatePlanJobTagPayload) GetPlanUuid() string`
+`func (o *MwServerInternalSchemasCreatePlanJobTagPayload) GetPlanUuid() string`

 GetPlanUuid returns the PlanUuid field if non-nil, zero value otherwise.

 ### GetPlanUuidOk

-`func (o *MwserverInternalSchemasCreatePlanJobTagPayload) GetPlanUuidOk() (*string, bool)`
+`func (o *MwServerInternalSchemasCreatePlanJobTagPayload) GetPlanUuidOk() (*string, bool)`

 GetPlanUuidOk returns a tuple with the PlanUuid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetPlanUuid

-`func (o *MwserverInternalSchemasCreatePlanJobTagPayload) SetPlanUuid(v string)`
+`func (o *MwServerInternalSchemasCreatePlanJobTagPayload) SetPlanUuid(v string)`

 SetPlanUuid sets PlanUuid field to given value.